ir-nlp-csui/sampiran/README.md

 # Sampiran: An Indonesian Pantun Dataset

 ## Summary

-Sampiran is a dataset for ..
+Sampiran is a dataset for pantun generation.
+It consists of 7.8K Indonesian pantun, collected from various sources (online)

 ## Dataset Split

-...
+No split.

 ## Changelog
 * 2022-12-01 v1.0
   * Initial dataset

 ## Acknowledgments
-* Sampiran v1.0 was built by Emmanuella Anggi Siallagan for her master thesis at Faculty of Computer Science, Universitas Indonesia in 2022.
+* Sampiran v1.0 was built by Emmanuella Anggi Siallagan for her "Studi Mandiri" course at Faculty of Computer Science, Universitas Indonesia in 2022.

 ## References